IBM-Cloud/terraform-provider-ibm/examples/ibm-cd-toolchain-empty/README.md

 ## Usage

 The terraform template requires you to provide values for the terraform variables.
-Copy the file `variables.tfvar.example` as `variables.tfvar`.
+Copy the file `variables.tfvars.example` as `variables.tfvars`.
 Provide appropriate values to the variables within the file.

 1. Initialize the terraform project to download the terraform providers and modules